Secs. 66.1105 and

 Project plans for a mixed-use or industrial type TID must include costs to create, provide, or rehabilitate low-cost housing to become a recipient of increment funds from a donor TID.

-The municipality is responsible for including an explanation of how the donor TID and recipient TID's project plans meet the requirement in sec.
+The municipality is responsible for providing an explanation of how the recipient TID's project plan meets the requirement in sec.

-66.1105(6)(f)2a, Wis.
+66.1105(6)(f)2.a., Wis.
 Stats.
 The Wisconsin Department of Revenue (DOR) does not review or approve project costs.
-However, DOR confirms the recipient TID meets the requirements to become a recipient TID.
+However, DOR confirms the recipient TID meets the requirements to receive allocated funds.

 -